Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Study Design and Methodology

 \subsection{Statistical Analysis}

-To analyze the comparative ratings, we employ the Paired Wilcoxon Signed-Rank test (due to the ordinal nature of Likert data) supplemented by paired t-tests for robustness.
+To analyze the comparative ratings, I employ the Paired Wilcoxon Signed-Rank test (due to the ordinal nature of Likert data) supplemented by paired t-tests for robustness, as the study utilizes a within-subjects design where each participant evaluates both conditions.
 The significance level is set at $\alpha=0.05$.
 For the Turing Test, a Binomial Test is used to determine if the identification rate differs significantly from chance (50\%).